RussellShire/php-number-guessing-game/README.md

 # NUMBER GUESSING GAME

-A beginner PHP project.
-Users try to guess a randomly generated number, they play a number of rounds and then receive feedback on how successful they were.
+A PHP project where users try to guess a randomly generated number and receive feedback on how successful they were.
+Originally written for the terminal in December 2022 but refactored for browser in January 2023.

 <!-- #Hosted
 https://russellshire.github.io/php-number-guessing-game/ -->